adamenger/homebrew-convox/README.md

 # Release

 The release process is mainly automated.
-Once the release has been cut in the main repository, wait for the travis build to attach the binaries.tar.gz to the release.
+Once the release has been cut in the main repository, wait for the travis build to attach the $VERSION.tar.gz to the release.

 Then, run `make release VERSION=v0.0.X` in this repository.